GiuliaMontani/density-based-ensemble-model/README.md

-Supplementary information / reproducible research files for the manuscript Title:
+Supplementary information / reproducible research files for the manuscript:

 "Stacking model-based classifiers for dealing with multiple sets of noisy labels"\
 \